mrbusche/backseatfan.com/_posts/2009-10-23-nfl-week-7-picks.md

 <div class="entry">
   <p>
-    NFL Picks for Week 7 are in, and the leader is&#8230;. no one.
+    NFL Picks for Week 7 are in, and the leader is?. no one.
 We are tied, but this week should separate us a little.
   </p>

   <table style="border: 1px dashed #bbbbbb; cursor: default; height: 736px;" border="0" cellspacing="0" cellpadding="4" width="409" frame="VOID" rules="NONE">